What is the maintenance daily schedule?

 Maintenance management of any plant/process industry comprises of1) Routine/daily inspection2) Preventive maintenance3) Break down maintatenace4) Medium overhauling5) major overhauling.
 The maintatenace manger plan all these stages of maintatinance according to equipment condition and standards recommended by the manufacturer.

-Answer added by: Ahmed Kotb Asset Management Team Leader 1 year ago
+Answer added by: Ahmed Kotb Reliability Data Management Team Leader 1 year ago

 Maintenance daily schedule is a means for coordination between Maintenance and Production to accomplish the required daily maintenance work.
 Also it is a means to allocate the required maintenance resources to the required work in a planned manner to cover the required maintenance work according to priority